eringrand/eringrand.github.io/about.md

 ---
 ##<a name="research"></a>Research
 * Determining the formation mechanism for pillar structures found on the rims of HII regions
-	* with Dr. Marc Pound and Dr. Lee Mundy
+	* Worked with Dr. Marc Pound and Dr. Lee Mundy at University of Maryland College Park
 	* Click [HERE](https://kicp-workshops.uchicago.edu/carma2013/depot/poster-grand-erin.pdf) for my poster from the 2013 CARMA Symposium
+	* Master thesis paper available at request

 * [Ultraviolet Portrait of M31](http://www.nasa.gov/mission_pages/swift/bursts/uv_andromeda.html)
+	* Collected images from the Ultra violet telescope aboard NASA's swift satellite in order to form the final mosiac
- 	* with Dr. Stefan Immler
+	* Worked with Dr. Stefan Immler at NASA Goddard Space Flight Center

 * Analyzing the Star Formation of Galaxies in the MIDGET survey
 	* with Dr. Alberto Bolatto